thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

-Externalizing text is extracting fragments of template code out of template files so that they can be kept in specific separate files (typically `.properties` files) and that they can be easily substituted by equivalent texts written in other languages (a process called internationalization or simply _i18n_).
+Externalizing text is extracting fragments of template code out of template files so that they can be kept in specific separate files (typically `.properties` files) and that they can be easily replaced with equivalent texts written in other languages (a process called internationalization or simply _i18n_).
-Externalized fragments of text are usually called "messages".
+Externalized fragments of text are usually called *"messages"*.

-Messages have always a key that identifies them, and Thymeleaf allows you to specify that a text should correspond to a specific message with the `#{...}`
+Messages always have a key that identifies them, and Thymeleaf allows you to specify that a text should correspond to a specific message with the `#{...}`
 syntax: